lightoftwelve/Horiseon-Accessibility-Upgrade/README.md

 ## Tests
 Ensure that all links are functioning correctly and that the HTML and CSS have no errors.

+## Live Demo
+The live version of the project can be found [here](https://lightoftwelve.github.io/horiseon-accessibility-upgrade/).

 ## Credits
 This project was accepted and completed as part of the UofT SCS Coding Boot Camp Online: Fullstack Flex PT course through the University of Toronto.
 The original project was created by edX Boot Camps LLC. and has been modified for the purpose of this assignment.